-General Services states that it has revised the existing project database to allow wireless 911 costs to be more easily identified, and developed a reporting system to assist management in monitoring those costs.
-Further, its staff have been trained on the new expenditure tracking and reporting system.
+General Services states that it has revised its existing project database to allow wireless E911 costs to be more easily identified and developed a reporting system to assist management in monitoring these costs.

 Finding #2: The State has diverted more than \$150 million of 911 program funds to the General Fund.